nhn/tui.calendar/docs/en/apis/options.md

 Specifies the start day of the week in the monthly view.
 The default is `0`, starting from Sunday.
 You can specify a value from `0` (Sunday) to `6` (Saturday).

-The index of each day is the same as the result of `Date.prototype.getDay`. ([Note](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-week-day))
+The index of each day of the week is the same as the result of `Date.prototype.getDay`. ([Reference](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-week-day))

 | Value  | Day of the week   |
 | --- | ------ |